-The center averages about 87,000 to 91,000 calls for service every year.
+The center averages about 115,000 calls for service every year through this system.

-The Communications Center currently dispatches for Joplin Police, Joplin Fire, Duquesne Police, after-hours Missouri Southern State University Campus Security, and Animal Control.
+The Communications Center currently dispatches for Joplin Police, Joplin Fire, Duquesne Police, after-hours Missouri Southern State University Campus Police, and Joplin Animal Control.
 The center is also in charge of housing and entering all city warrants issued by the Joplin Municipal Court and all stolen / wanted entries given to them by officers.

-Dispatch Training & Certification
+Dispatch Training and Certification